PaddlePaddle/models/PaddleCV/PaddleDetection/README.md

-# PaddlePaddle Object Detection
+# PaddleDetection

-The goal of PaddleDetection is to provide easy access to a wide range of object detection models in both industry and research settings. we design PaddleDetection to be not only performant, production-ready but also highly flexible, catering to research needs.
+The goal of PaddleDetection is to provide easy access to a wide range of object detection models in both industry and research settings.
+We design PaddleDetection to be not only performant, production-ready but also highly flexible, catering to research needs.